-Regardless of what you choose, you have coverage for an emergency, even out of the network.
-However, if you’re a frequent traveler that spends months away from home a PPO, or PFFS may be a better option.
-PPOs and PFFS plans allow you to see a primary care physician no matter where you are without referrals.
+Regardless of your choice, you have coverage for an emergency, even out of the network.
+However, a PPO or PFFS may be a better option if you’re a frequent traveler who spends months away from home.
+PPOs and PFFS plans allow you to see a primary care physician no matter where you’re without referrals.

-Sometimes carriers will have suitcase programs that allow you to see a provider as in-network when traveling.
-To find a provider in another state that would see you as in-network, you’ll need to call the customer service number on the back of your insurance card.
+Sometimes carriers will have suitcase programs that allow you to see a provider in-network when traveling.
+You’ll need to call the customer service number on the back of your insurance card to find a provider in another state that would see you as in-network.
 They’ll help determine if you have a suitcase program and find an in-network provider.

 Do you want the most comprehensive coverage?

 HMO plans typically give the most plan extras and larger allowances on the extra programs and services they provide.
-If you want the most additional programs and services, this is the way to go.
+If you want the most additional programs and services, HMOs are the way to go.